ishwariiic/Smoking-Habits-Analysis-Based-on-Demographic-Factors/README.md

  and classification modeling.
 The findings provide insights into the demographic factors influencing smoking behaviors and highlight significant predictors for potential health interventions.

+  **INTRODUCTION**

+ **Background**: Smoking is a global public health concern with well-documented risks.
+Demographic factors can influ ence smoking habits, with previous studies suggesting cor relations between smoking and factors such as gender, age, income, and education.

+ **Objective**: This project aims to evaluate the relationship between smoking behavior and demographic characteristics, specifically analyzing the dependence of smoking habits on gender.
+We will employ statistical testing and data analysis to assess these relationships and build a predictive model to classify smoking behavior.

+**Significance** Insights from this study can help in creating targeted anti-smoking campaigns and healthcare initiatives by identifying demographic groups more prone to smoking.